raremonopole/metonic/README.md

 >pip install -r requirements.txt

 Astroquery, requests, and numpy are the 3 external packages needed for the program.
-I do apologize for the large amounts of dependencies that astroquery requires.
+I do apologize for the large number of dependencies that astroquery requires.

 ## Running the program
 You can run the program with just